Soft gluon resummation for gluon fusion $ZH$ production: Numerical Results

-The fixed order results\footnote{At NLO with exact top quark dependence, there are also $Z$ radiated diagrams where a $Z$ boson is emitted from the external light quark line.
-These kind of diagrams will contribute to $\mathcal{O}(\alpha_s^3 y_t^2)$ ($y_t$ being the top quark Yukawa coupling) i.e. the same order as the gluon fusion subprocess at exact NLO.
-Their effects could be as large as $10$ times \cite{Degrassi:2022mro} the LO results.} have been computed with the publicly available code \texttt{vh@nnlo} \cite{Harlander:2018yio,Brein:2012ne,Altenkamp:2012sx} and for resummation, we have developed an in-house code to handle the Mellin inversion described in the end of \sect{sec:theory}.
-We first verified our code by reproducing the known result for the total resummed cross-section for $ZH$ production up to NLO+NLL \cite{Harlander:2014wda} in the $N$-scheme.
-We further reproduced the known result for inclusive resummed Higgs cross-section up to NLO+NLL both in $N$- and $\Nbar$-schemes.
-As discussed in \sect{sec:theory}, the $\Nbar$-scheme offers a faster perturbative convergence with a better control on the scale uncertainty and we chose to use this scheme for all of our studies in this article.
+The fixed-order results have been computed with the publicly available code \texttt{vh@nnlo} \cite{Harlander:2018yio,Brein:2012ne,Altenkamp:2012sx} and, for resummation, we have developed an in-house code to handle the Mellin inversion described at the end of \sect{sec:theory}.
+We first validated our code by reproducing the known results for the total resummed cross section of $ZH$ production up to NLO+NLL accuracy in the $N$-space formalism \cite{Harlander:2014wda}.
+Specifically, we adopted the same parameter choices as in \cite{Harlander:2014wda}, including the renormalization and factorization scales, parton distribution functions, prescription for the inverse Mellin transform, and the Landau-pole regularization scheme.
+We found excellent agreement with the published results, within the expected numerical integration uncertainties.
+We further reproduced the known result for the inclusive resummed Higgs cross section up to NLO+NLL both in $N$- and $\Nbar$-schemes.
+As discussed in \sect{sec:theory}, the $\Nbar$-scheme offers a faster perturbative convergence with a better control on the scale uncertainty, and we chose to use this scheme for all of our studies in this article.